syhpoon/xyzcmd/doc/user/configs.rst

 To handle such a problem a concept of *context* is introduced.
 Context is simply a set which shares the shortcuts defined within it.
 Context has a name and may include an arbritrary amount of widgets.
-Context named **DEFAULT** used unless another provided.
+Context named **DEFAULT** used unless other provided.
 For example, consider the part of keys configuration file::

    # 1.
-   bind META-SHIFT-p to default_action
+   bind META-P to default_action
    # 2.
-   bind META-SHIFT-p to box_action context BOX
+   bind META-P to box_action context BOX

 In 1. we've bound Meta+Shift+p shortcut to default_action method.
 As we haven't provided context name, **DEFAULT** will be used.